1ycx/WuxiaWorld/README.md

 ### Working :
 * Set Novel Link in `novelURL`
 * If Specific Chapters Are To Be Downloaded Then, Select 2 And Enter The `start` And `end` Chapters.
+* All Chapters Of Corresponding Novel Will Be Downloaded And Saved As `novel-name_start-chapter_end-chapter.epub'

 ### Parsing :
 `html5lib` Is Used Because Although Being Tiny Winy Bit Slow, It Generates Valid HTML.
 You May Compare Others Here, [**BeautifulSoup - Different Parsers**](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-a-parser)